nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-define-what-the-app-will-do.md

 * As a user I want to start the pomodoro timer.
 * As a user I want to hear a ticking noise from the running timer.
-* As a user I want to pause the pomodoro timer.
+* As a user I want to track any interruption with a short note.
-* As a user I want to track any distraction with a short note.
+* As a user I want to hear an alarm noise from the finishing timer.

 For this app I dont need more stories than these to get a MVP.
 However for another app you may end up with more stories.